BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 ![](../media/rules_manual/taking_shots_together.jpg)

-Bilbo Baggins *is in trouble — five Hunter Orcs are lining up to take shots at him.
+Bilbo Baggins *is in trouble â€” five Hunter Orcs are lining up to take shots at him.
 Two of the Hunter Orcs will need to take an In The Way test for a low wall, however (indicated by the red lines).
 To keep track of these and to make rolling all of the dice quicker, the dice can be rolled in two batches: the three shots that are unobstructed, and the two shots that will require In The Way rolls.
 Once it is clear which shots have hit, all of the To Wound rolls can be made at once.*